Mayor Quimby

-Joseph Fitzgerald O'Malley Fitzpatrick Culverstone O'Donnell Edward Martin Marshall William Washington Quimby Jr. "the Edge"/"Joe" Quimby, nicknamed "Diamond Joe", is a recurring character from the animated sitcom television series The Simpsons.
+Mayor "Diamond Joe" Quimby is a recurring character from the animated sitcom television series The Simpsons.
 He is voiced by Dan Castellaneta, and first appeared in the episode "Bart Gets an 'F'.
-Quimby is the corrupt mayor of Springfield, and is a composite parody of U.S. Senator Ted Kennedy and certain other members of the Kennedy family who have entered politics.
+Quimby is the corrupt mayor of Springfield, and is a composite parody of U.S. senator Ted Kennedy and certain other members of the Kennedy family who have entered politics.

 Concept and creation

 Joe Quimby is a parody of Massachusetts Senator Ted Kennedy and the Kennedy family.
 Like the Kennedys, Quimby is of Irish descent, "speaks with a Boston accent, throws money at political problems, and vacations in a coastal resort called the 'Quimby Compound.
 Dan Castellaneta voices Quimby with a Boston elite accent, resulting in a voice reminiscent of that of President John F. Kennedy.
+His nickname is a reference to Diamond Jim Brady.

 Appearances

 Quimby has long served as the mayor of the city of Springfield.
 He appears as a slick, opportunistic politician whose chief priorities seem to be keeping himself in office and various other forms of corruption, including embezzling tax money, taking bribes from Fat Tony, and giving monthly kickbacks to Police Chief Wiggum.
 The seal on the wall of his office reads "Corruptus in Extremis", which means "extremely corrupt".
 He is a Democrat.

 Like Kennedy, Quimby is known as a womanizer, and occasionally amuses himself with pornographic playing cards during town meetings.
 Quimby was once the subject of 27 separate paternity suits.
 One of the women he impregnated is Cookie Kwan, whose baby is remarkably similar to Quimby in both looks and mannerisms.
 Quimby also is frequently noticed in bed with the same or similar blonde woman/women, at least one of whom was Miss Springfield.
 He also once accidentally courted his own niece, which is one of the few things Quimby has ever shown shame over.

 Despite being the mayor for such a long time, Quimby does not know or care much about his city, often privately (or even publicly) showing his outright contempt for Springfield's citizens.
 He frequently takes overseas vacations, which take him out of town for extended periods of time, leading to the headline "Mayor Visits City" in the Springfield Shopper.
 He once referred to Springfield as "Springfeld" at a public meeting.
 However, he makes frequent, albeit short, public appearances for local festivities, events, business openings, etc.

 If bending the law will suit Quimby's purposes, he will likely do so.
 He once arranged Marge Simpson's release after she was arrested for blocking traffic on a bridge after suffering a nervous breakdown, claiming that if she went to jail, Quimby could kiss the "chick vote" goodbye.
 He also resorted to bribing witnesses when assault charges were brought against his nephew, leading Bart Simpson to observe that "the system works: just ask Claus von Bülow".